gitpod-samples/gitpodflix-demo/README.md

-# Welcome to GitpodFlix! 🎬
+# Welcome to GitpodFlix! 🎬 - Rust Edition 🦀

 Hey there new developer! 👋

-Welcome to GitpodFlix, where we're providing the next generation of streaming experiences.
+Welcome to GitpodFlix, where we're providing the next generation of streaming experiences, now powered by Rust for maximum performance and safety!

 We're thrilled you joined, let's get you shipping today !